cado-security/product-help/docs/cado/manage/expand-disk.md

 ### Steps to Expand Storage

 1. **Modify the `/dev/sdh` Storage Volume in AWS**:
-   - Navigate to your Cado instance in the AWS Console.
+   - Navigate to your / Forensic Acquisition and Investigation instance in the AWS Console.
    - Click the **Storage** tab.
    - Select the volume with the device name `/dev/sdh`.
    - Click the volume instance ID for the `CadoResponseDataVolume`.
    - Click **Actions** and select **Modify Volume**.
    - Enter the new volume size and click **Modify**.

-2. **SSH into the Cado Instance**:
+2. **SSH into the / Forensic Acquisition and Investigation Instance**:
    - Example command: `ssh -i "us-east-2.pem" admin@ec2-55-234-10-9.compute-1.amazonaws.com`

 3. **Check Current Available Space**: